robh-projects/puppeteer-middlewares/README.md

-# Puppetteer Middlewares
+# Puppeteer Middlewares
-A library that currently implements rule-based Request Middlewares for Puppetteer page events.
+A library that currently implements rule-based Request Middlewares for Puppeteer page events.

 You can conditionally proxify, block, retry, or just override request options!